Hasselblad 3F Raw 16bit Scan ServiceFor Your Analogic Workflow

 - Retouch originals once for all and save your archive forver 85% 85%

-WIN – MAC: All systems compatible with Photoshop CS2 and later
+MAC: Not compatible with Big Sur and later

 3F is Not a Scan.
 It's a Raw File